THEmmanuel/null-wallet/README.md

 ## Environment Variables Setup

 To run the project, you need to configure environment variables.
-Create a `.env.local` file in the root of the `null-wallet-ts` directory with the following content:
+Create a `.env` file in the root of the `null-wallet-ts` directory with the following content:

 ```env
 # PayPal Configuration